 133B.
 Corrections to typographical and other errors

-(1) If a party makes an application to correct a typographical error or other defect, a Registrar may order that the party may make the correction.
+(1) If a party makes an application to correct a typographical error or other defect, a registrar may order that the party may make the correction.

 (2) An application for an order under subrule (1) —